don/ITP-DeviceToDatabase/06_Tools/node-red.md

 ### Writing to MQTT

 Create a new workflow.
-Drag 2 inject nodes onto the flow.
-Drag an MQTT output node onto the flow.
+Drag 2 `inject` nodes onto the flow.
+Drag a `mqtt out` node onto the flow.
 Connect the inject nodes to the MQTT node.
 Configure one inject node to send "ON" and the other to send "OFF".
 Double click the MQTT node.
 Choose the correct server.
 Enter `itp/device_xx/led` for the topic.
 Click done and deploy the flow.
 Click the on and off nodes to control the LED on your device.

 ![screenshot of workflow injecting ON message for the LED](img/flow-led-switch.png)

 ### High Temperature Alert

 Create a new flow.
-Drag a MQTT input onto the flow.
+Drag a `mqtt in` onto the flow.
 Configure it for the topic `test/+/temperature` or `test/device_XX/temperature`.
 Drag a function node onto the flow.
 Name the node "high temperature alert" and enter the following code.
 Be sure to update the phone number in the code with your phone number.
 For testing we use the `test/` prefix so we're not mixing fake data with real data.
 You can subscribe to `itp/device_xx/temperature` to send real alerts for your device's temperature.

-    // put your phone number here
-    const phone = '17185559999';
+    // put your phone number (including the country code) here const phone = '17185559999';
     const temperature = Number(msg.payload);
     if (temperature > 80) {